robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Global copy
+You can also access two 'global' copy buttons by clicking on the 'Copy and/or overwrite roles from first available day' button.
+This will bring up a menu page.

-There are also two 'global' copy buttons in the navigation bar which are equivalent to pressing the &#10234; or &#8646; buttons on the *earliest day a given volunteer has a role*, but for every single volunteer.
+These buttons are equivalent to pressing the &#10234; or &#8646; buttons on the *earliest day a given volunteer has a role*, but for every single volunteer.
 This can be quite useful for a multiday event if you want to give everyone the same role/group; just fill them in on the first day and then press the copy/fill button.
 Then you can fine tune people who will be on different roles for different days.
-Be very careful with the 'Copy from the earliest allocated role and overwrite existing roles' button since if you have a lot of changes in allocation they will be lost.
+Be very careful with the 'Click to copy earliest role and also overwrite all existing allocations...' button since if you have a lot of changes in allocation they will be lost.
 Again it's more likely to be useful when you are first putting together a rota.

 ### Global copy and fill

-For example if we start with the rota shown in the previous image, and then press 'Copy from earliest allocated role to fill all roles', we get:
+For example if we start with the rota shown in the previous image, and then press 'Click to copy earliest role into any days when the volunteer does not have a role allocated' button, we get:

 ![volunteer_after_global_fill.png](/static/volunteer_after_global_fill.png)